Charleston Water Quality at a Glance

 Is Charleston’s tap water safe to drink?

 During certain times of year, especially summer months, you may notice occasional taste and odor changes due to naturally occurring algae in our source waters.
 While aesthetically noticeable, these compounds are effectively removed through our treatment process and pose no health concern.
-If you have specific concerns about your water quality, Charleston Water System offers free testing to customers.
+Given current PFAS levels, residents may want to consider certified filters as an additional precaution, particularly for drinking and cooking water.

 How does flooding affect Charleston’s water quality?